-Best City Breaks in Europe For Easter Weekend
+Best City Breaks in Europe For For a Long Weekend

 With spring just around the corner, now is the time to get thinking about booking your well-deserved bank holiday city breaks.
 There are so many incredible cities that are great for a weekend escape in Europe, whether it’s a foodie adventure or a walk through history, but choosing the best place to go for bank holiday is hard when time is so precious.
 We’ve put together a list of the best cities for a bank holiday break, taking time and travel costs into consideration so you won’t even have to dig deep into the wallet!